-According to data from the American Petroleum Institute, motorists in these states pay the highest total gas taxes: federal, state and local.
+According to data updated in April 2019 by the American Petroleum Institute, motorists in these states are paying the highest total gas taxes: federal, state and local.
 Local taxes have been averaged.
 We count down to the most expensive state.

 Average tax: 52.40 cents per gallon

-Nearly 80% of the state’s transportation budget comes from federal funding, and it appears officials are waiting for the federal gas tax to go up to provide more money to repair the 42% of Rhode Island roads that are in poor condition.
+Nearly 80% of the state’s transportation budget comes from federal funding, and it appears officials are waiting for the federal gas tax to go up to provide more money to repair the more than 40% of Rhode Island roads that are said to be in poor condition.

-Meantime, the state's motorists can expect to spend an average of $662 a year on vehicle repairs and operating costs due to the deteriorating roads, says The Brown Daily Herald.
+Meantime, the state's motorists can expect to spend an average of $662 a year on vehicle repairs and operating costs due to the deteriorating roads, reports The Brown Daily Herald.
 Yikes!

 Average tax: 53.70 cents per gallon

-Maryland moved into the top 15 on July 1, when it hiked its state gas tax by 1.5 cents a gallon.
+Maryland moved into the top 15 in July 2018, when its state gas tax was hiked by 1.5 cents a gallon.

 The change was made under a five-year-old law that syncs up the state fuel tax with inflation.